 The species distribution is in the south of the Western Cape, from the Peninsula to around Riviersonderend.

 The habitat is lower sandstone slopes and flats in fynbos.
-The species is not considered threatened in habitat early in the twenty first century.
+The habitat population is deemed of least concern early in the twenty first century.

-This hardy shrub is still underutilised in gardens, deserving a bigger representation (Manning, 2009; www.plantzafrica.com; www.bokkemanskloof.co.za; www.redlist.sanbi.org).
+This hardy shrub is still underutilised in gardens, deserving a bigger representation (Manning, 2009; iNaturalist; www.plantzafrica.com; www.bokkemanskloof.co.za; http://redlist.sanbi.org).